 - 6.1.
-We require certain information to be provided at least annually 10, or more frequently if that is consistent with TPR's expectations for reporting.
+We require certain information to be provided at least annually, or more frequently if that is consistent with TPR's expectations for reporting.
 We will make prudent assumptions when calculating the risk-based levy in accordance with the Alternative Covenant Scheme Appendix if that information is not available.
 The current information requirements reflect our understanding of arrangements that have to date been presented to the PPF that may fall within the definition of Alternative Covenant Scheme.
 We recognise that the market is developing and as proposals within the marketplace develop, our information requirements may also evolve. - 6.2.
 Unless we expressly agree otherwise, we expect all Alternative Covenant Schemes to supply the following information within three months of us confirming that the scheme meets the definition of an Alternative Covenant Scheme, and thereafter by midnight on 31 March immediately prior to the start of each Levy Year (or as otherwise notified to the scheme by us).
-We expect the information to be updated at least annually: - a) Section 179 valuation with an effective date within 15 months of the Measurement Time; - b) a bespoke investment stress calculated using the approach set out in our Investment Risk Appendix, covering both the scheme assets and buffer funds; and - c) the granular asset breakdown and sensitivities to interest rates and inflation which underlie the bespoke stressed value of the scheme assets and buffer funds. - 6.3.
+We expect the information to be updated at least annually: - a) Section 179 valuation with an effective date within 15 months of the Measurement Time; - b) asset breakdown and risk factor stress impacts, in accordance with the provisions of the relevant Exchange user-guide, with the scheme deemed to be subject to the requirements of Tier 3 (as defined in Exchange) for this purpose, covering both the scheme assets and buffer funds; - interest rate and inflation rate risk factor stress impacts, each combined to relate to the derivative holding of the scheme and any Recognised Buffer Arrangement; and - d) the granular asset breakdown and sensitivities to interest rates and inflation which underlie the stressed value of the scheme assets and buffer funds. - 6.3.
 For the purposes of 6.2.b) and 6.2.c) above, If the scheme has buffer fund assets they should not be amalgamated with the scheme assets and the information for each should be provided separately.
-All information should be calculated consistently at a single effective date. - 6.4.
-Where s179 valuations are not updated annually we will apply a 5% per annum factor to scheme liabilities to reflect potential understatement of risk for older valuation submissions.11
+All information should be calculated consistently at a single effective date.